-Click the Users icon to personalize the console, manage your security settings, or log out.
+- Click the Users icon to personalize the console, manage your security settings, or log out.
 Add, remove, and reorder your favorite tasks.
 Personalize which pages automatically open when you log in with the My Startup Pages task.
-Manage your credentials used to access other systems or data providers with the Credential Store task.

-Click the Views icon to change the current view.
+Manage your credentials used to access other systems or data providers with the Credential Store task. - Click the Views icon to change the current view.
 Views control which product tasks or pages are displayed and which pages open automatically.

-Administrators use the Console Settings icon to manage settings.
+- Administrators use the Console Settings icon to manage settings.
 The General section contains tasks to manage pages, create a connection to a data provider, create widgets, and export the console setting for migration and backup.
 Views and console preference profiles personalize the console for various roles making it more usable.
-The Role section contains tasks to create and assign roles to users and groups.

-Click the Help icon to access help contents for the console and to find the release level of the installed product.
-Click it to open Tivoli Workload Scheduler information center.
-You can also access the community through the Help icon, where you will find multimedia tutorials and information about upcoming releases.
+The Role section contains tasks to create and assign roles to users and groups. - Click the Help icon to access help contents for the console and the installed product: - InfoCenter.
+View, browse, search, and print online product information.
+Collaborate with other information center users by adding comments. - Dashboard Community.
+Consult best practices, videos, the image gallery, the message board, and the blog on the IBM Dashboard Application Services Hub community. - Service Management Connect.
+Connect, learn, and share with the Service Management community on Service Management Connect. - Welcome.
+Access multimedia tutorials and videos, and the Dashboard Application Services Hub community. - About.
+Find the release level of the console and installed product.